Korean hip-hop: Social media and YouTube

-Social media platforms such as YouTube and SoundCloud has been one of the main channels Korean hip hop artists present their works and communicate with its fans.
-Mic Swagger, a YouTube-based freestyle rapping content that invites different hip hop musicians as guests each episode, became a huge success throughout its four seasons since 2009 and contributed to the popularization of freestyle rap.
-Also, in response to the criticism against the mainstream hip hop media like Mnet, hip hop artists started creating independent channels to express their thoughts and present their music to the public.
+Social media platforms such as YouTube and SoundCloud has been one of the main channels Korean hip-hop artists present their works and communicate with its fans.
+Mic Swagger, a YouTube-based freestyle rapping content that invites different hip-hop musicians as guests each episode, became a huge success throughout its four seasons since 2009 and contributed to the popularization of freestyle rap.
+Also, in response to the criticism against the mainstream hip-hop media like Mnet, hip-hop artists started creating independent channels to express their thoughts and present their music to the public.
 Label H1ghr Music partnered with Dingo, an online media content creator, to promote new songs independent from the mainstream media.
 In 2018, rapper Mommy Son released a song named “Mommy Jump” through his YouTube channel after being eliminated from SMTM season 7.
-The song which directly condemned Mnet and SMTM became a massive hit and was nominated the hip hop song of the year with 38 million YouTube views (as of June 2019).
+The song, which directly condemned Mnet and SMTM, became a massive hit and was nominated the hip-hop song of the year with 38 million YouTube views (as of June 2019).

 Rappers and idols also use social media apps as a way of connecting to their fans, creating a sense of friendship with their fans.
 The use of music streaming apps such as SoundCloud, YouTube, and Spotify can help in exposure for Korean artists, as many of these apps, especially SoundCloud, are used by young kids around the world to discover these artists.
 Much of the music on these apps provide a similar sound to American rap music, which is popular not only for American teenagers but teenagers abroad as well.
-There is also room for more experimentation on music platforms such as SoundCloud because artists are able to upload their own work and express their creativity in a way they could not in the Korean idol system and form a deeper connection with their audiences with their work, as well as promote their solo work.
+There is also room for more experimentation on music platforms such as SoundCloud because artists can upload their work and express their creativity in a way they could not in the Korean idol system and form a deeper connection with their audiences with their work, as well as promote their solo work.

-The emergence of bilingual Korean rappers also helps bridge the gap between Korean and American hip hop music along with social media.
-They can communicate with American fans in a way most non-English speaking Korean rappers cannot.
+The emergence of bilingual Korean rappers also helps bridge the gap between Korean and American hip-hop music along with social media.
+They can communicate with American fans in a way most non-English-speaking Korean rappers cannot.
 DPR Live explained his newfound presence in the US with his first-ever concert, by saying “I always thought, you know, me being bilingual, just looking at the quality of both music, it's both up to par.
 But Korean music has just as nice flavor and amazing qualities.
 [It's] just the world doesn't know yet.
 And obviously, America is everywhere.
 Everyone knows.
 And I'm just excited to close the gap a little more.”